What’s a ‘Wine’? Part II: The ABCs of Wine Terms

 Dry: The dryness of a wine refers to its lack of sweetness.
 It is often associated with acidic wines, although this is not always the case.

 Meritage: Because the French have trademarked the term “Bordeaux” wines made in the style of blended bordeauxs, using at least two of the five Bordeaux grapes (Cab.
 Sauv., Merlot, Cab.
-Franc, Petit Verdot, Malbec) are reffered to as Meritages.
+Franc, Petit Verdot, Malbec) are referred to as Meritages.

 Oenology: The study of wine and winemaking.
 Oenophile refers to a lover of wine, and generally indicates a level of proficiency in wine tasting.